-We are a closed-end, non-diversified management investment company under the Investment Company Act of 1940, which we refer to as the 1940 Act.
+We are a closed-end, non-diversified management investment company under the Investment Company Act of 1940, which we refer to in this prospectus as the 1940 Act.
 Our investment objectives are to achieve a high level of current income by investing in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
-We will also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
+We also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.

-Prior to completion of this offering, we will elect to be treated as a business development company under the 1940 Act.
-In addition, we will elect to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986.
-As a RIC, we generally will not have to pay corporate level tax on any income we distribute to our stockholders as dividends, allowing us to substantially reduce or eliminate our corporate level tax liability.
-For further information, see "Regulation," "Material US federal income tax considerations" and "Dividend reinvestment plan."
+We have elected to be treated as a business development company under the 1940 Act.
+In addition, we have elected to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986.
+As a RIC, we generally do not have to pay corporate level tax on any income we distribute to our stockholders as dividends, allowing us to substantially reduce or eliminate our corporate level tax liability.
+For further information, see "Regulation," "US Federal Income Tax Considerations" and "Dividend Reinvestment Plan."

-We will be internally managed by our officers and directors.
-We will not have a separate investment advisor and, therefore, we will not pay an investment advisory fee.
-We have established a wholly-owned subsidiary that will conduct our daily administrative operations.
-It is currently estimated that our annual operating expenses will be approximately 2% of our total assets.
-There can be no assurance that our actual annual operating expenses will not exceed 2% of our total assets.
+We are internally managed by our officers and directors.
+We do not have a separate investment advisor and, therefore, we do not pay an investment advisory fee.
+We have established a wholly-owned subsidiary that conducts our daily administrative operations.
+For the nine months ended June 30, 2002, our operating expenses were approximately 1.93% of our total assets.
+We currently estimate that over time our annual operating expenses will be approximately 2% of our total assets, however there can be no assurance that our actual annual operating expenses will not exceed 2% of our total assets.

 We have assembled a management team which has extensive experience in our lines of business.
 Our executive officers include David Gladstone, chairman and chief executive officer, and Terry Lee Brubaker, president and chief operating officer.
-Mr. Gladstone has a total of over 25 years of debt and equity financing experience at Allied Capital Corporation (NYSE: ALD) and American Capital Strategies Ltd. (NASDAQ: ACAS).
+Mr. Gladstone has a total of over 25 years of debt and equity financing experience at Gladstone Capital Corporation, Allied Capital Corporation (NYSE: ALD) and American Capital Strategies Ltd. (NASDAQ: ACAS).
 Mr. Brubaker has over 25 years of operational expertise in acquiring and managing companies, much of it at James River Corporation.

 Our management, including Messrs.
-Gladstone and Brubaker, will make available significant managerial assistance to the businesses in which we invest, including operational, financial and strategic advice.
+Gladstone and Brubaker, makes available significant managerial assistance to the businesses in which we invest, including operational, financial and strategic advice.